zhengxit/206_fina_project/README.md

         since the data on Twitter might change.
 So to ensure the success of unit tests, please use the cache.json currently have on this repository.
 ```

+# Code structure
+The main program, main_program.py, consists of five important functions(i.e., option_one,
+option_two, option_three, option_four and option_five).
+Each of those functions will execute
+one menu option.

 # Program options